hikettei/cl-xMatrix/Readme.md

 # Roadmap

-- Accelerating with OpenBLAS
+- Accelerating with OpenBLAS (only gemm but uint16?)

-- Quantize and 4bit
+- Quantize and 4bit (FP16 is done, int4 is really necessary?...)

-- Lisp-level multi-threading support
+- Lisp-level multi-threading support.

-- Lisp-level view function support
+- Lisp-level view function support (almost done but error check)

 # Todo: